MemberIT/vnc/README.md

 Module is going to manage the vnc server

-It will install vncserver and fluxbox , and also will google-chrome
+It will install vncserver fluxbox , and also google-chrome

 **NOTE** : You have to pass the plaintext password for "vncpassword"